Tejesh521/capstone/README.md

 - **Keeping Records**: i kept detailed logs and documentation during the project to make sure everything was clear and could be checked later.

 ## Acknowledgements
-- **Support**: Thanks to our project advisor and team members for their support and help, which are very important for finishing this project.
+- **Support**: Thanks to our project advisor Prof. Tyler colon for his support and help, which are very important for finishing this project.

 ## Future Work
 - **More Data**: if I could add more data sources like live traffic feeds to get a bigger picture of traffic patterns.